capta1nseal/sdl2-mandelbrot/README.md

 - zoom in/out with up/down arrow keys
 - zoom in and centre on click by left-clicking
     - resizing or zooming may result in needing to wait a moment until enough iterations are recalculated to be able to see anything
+- keys 1-4 select a shading function. works instantly and doesn't need any recalculations.

 #### status
 - draws mandelbrot set